AiMO-MO-MO/Project-_FF/README.md

 RB Fantasy Production by 40 Time:
 R-Squared= .002

-With the r² at less than .00 for the charts.
+With the R-Squared at less than .00 for the charts.
 There is little correlation between Combine Results and fantasy points over a career.

 Without much correlation to Career points, we began breaking the data down further by age range.

-Age and Fantasy Points:
+**Age and Fantasy Points:**

 Using the Top 16 highest scorers for WR and RB.
 You can see a trend of the top scorers becoming younger.